Comparisons12 min read

 Both are SIPC-insured up to $500,000 ($250,000 for cash).
 Both offer two-factor authentication, biometric login on mobile, and excess SIPC coverage through private insurers — Fidelity uses Lloyd's of London, while Schwab has its own excess program.

-Neither has had a major security breach affecting customer accounts.
-Both are SEC and FINRA regulated.
-One interesting wrinkle: Fidelity is privately held, owned by the Johnson family since 1946, which some investors genuinely prefer — it means there's no quarterly earnings pressure pushing business decisions in weird directions.
+Neither has experienced a major security breach affecting customer accounts.
+Both are regulated by the SEC and FINRA.
+One interesting wrinkle: Fidelity is privately held, owned by the Johnson family since 1946, which some investors prefer — there's no quarterly earnings pressure pushing business decisions in weird directions.
 Schwab, by contrast, is publicly traded on the NYSE under the ticker SCHW.

 Winner: Tie — both meet the highest industry standards.